sib-swiss/consensusOPLS/README.md

 and per code file.
 Next, the functions were tested on example datasets (`demo_data` proposed by Julien Boccard in its Matlab version) and verified.
 Finally, all the branches will be merged to finalize the method.

+A second folder has also been created.
+It is named `ConsensusOPLS`.
+It contains the publishable version of the R code, with the structure of a CRAN R package.
+In this folder, the previous codes are grouped by functionality.
+They have also been optimized.

 # KOPLS R package